-The report, published 15 October by the Catchment Based Approach's Chalk Stream Restoration Group, sets out recommendations of how to enhance these precious habitats.
+The report, published 15 October, by the Catchment Based Approach's Chalk Stream Restoration Group sets out recommendations of how to enhance these precious habitats.

-Chalk streams are a rare and valuable habitat, often referred to as England's equivalent of rainforests.
-It is estimated that 85% of the world's chalk streams are in England and around 10% of these are in Lincolnshire.
+Chalk streams are a rare and valuable habitat, often referred to as the equivalent of England's rainforests.
+It is estimated that 85% of the world's chalk streams are in England and around 29% of these are in East Anglia.

-Most water we drink in the east comes from rainwater stored deep beneath our feet in natural chalk 'aquifers', which feed our chalk streams.
+Most water we drink in the East comes from rainwater stored deep beneath our feet in natural chalk 'aquifers', which feed our chalk streams.
 Chalk streams also need good water quality for different species of fish, plants and insects to flourish.
 However they face significant challenges in the 21st century due to complex problems worsened by climate change and population growth.